Juan-Moctezuma/Address-Book-Project_v2-PWA/README.md

 ### Introduction

-The script in this repository represents a modified version of the Address-Book-Project / contact management system; the link to the original version is provided below.
+The script in this repository represents a modified version of the Address-Book-Project / Contact Management System; the link to the original version is provided below.

 The address book's code allows changes to get automatically saved in your browser.
 Meaning that any added / deleted person(s), or